 Request for Support Form

 Thank you for taking time to complete this form.
-By hitting SEND your message will be sent to Tiffany Wood, Community Resiliency Team Leader; she is also available at firstname.lastname@example.org.
+By hitting SEND your message will be sent to Cat McCarthy, Community Resiliency Team Leader; she is also available at email@example.com.
 A team member will be in touch with you within three (3) business days of receipt of this request for GUIDANCE.

-THE CRT is here to support ASHY members in more skillfully communicating within the Anusara kula to maintain mutual respect and responsibility while growing and building communities locally and globally.
-The CRT is not here to police ASHY members and we do not make policy decisions.
+The Community Resiliency Team (CRT) is here to support Anusara members in more skillfully communicating within the Anusara kula to maintain mutual respect and responsibility while growing and building communities locally and globally.
+The CRT is not here to police Anusara members and we do not make policy decisions.

 Your input and request will be treated with utmost confidentiality and respect for your privacy.